nadethoughts/Aetheria/Campaigns/Nimble/PCs/Scritch (Temporary PC).md

 - Warned that the delegation had a hidden purpose, though he did not know what it was.
 - Killed an ambushing kobold with a sling stone, then used flanking and Cheat abilities to help finish the attackers.
 - Helped the party pass the Black Fang camp unseen at the Stone Stairs.
+- Fought a Black Fang plateau patrol in Session 09 and used his sling against distracted enemies.
+- Remained with the land party when one Black Fang scout escaped toward the delegation.

 ## Current Hooks
 - Scritch may know overlooked details about the Black Fang camp, equipment, route, or internal hierarchy.